 Documents are tagged with metadata such as author, creation date, keywords, document type, etc. Users can then search and filter documents based on these metadata tags.
 Metadata allows more granular search and retrieval and optimizes everything from file organization to workflows to reporting.

 Documents are organized into categories based on their content type or subject matter.
-For example, in a legal document management system, documents might be categorized into sections such as contracts, briefs, case law, etc. An educational institution's documents might be categorized into math, science, and history subjects.
+For example, in a legal document management system, documents might be categorized into sections such as contracts, briefs, and case law.
+An educational institution's documents might be categorized into math, science, and history subjects.

 Hierarchical taxonomy means that documents are organized based on their relationships.
 A product documentation system, for example, can organize documents by product categories, with subcategories for different product features or versions.